 1. Moving Distance (KM)

-If you’re doing a long distance move, either to a new city, province, or country, the cost of moving is calculated differently than the cost of a local move.
+If you’re doing a long distance move, either to a new city, moving to a new province, or moving internationally from Canada to the USA, the cost of moving is calculated differently than the cost of a local move.
 Time is no longer a factor—you won’t be charged by the hour, but rather by the distance.
 You can roughly calculate moving costs based on your move distance + shipment weight + extra services.

 While the distance is a known, fixed entity, the weight of shipment and any additional services (such as packing, disassembly, and storage) will have to be estimated by a professional moving company.

 2. Size of Home